 When to spot

 Resident year-round.
-Most active in the early morning and late afternoon.
-Its deep calls are often the only way to detect its presence.
+Most active and vocal during the early morning and late afternoon.
+Calls can be heard throughout the day.

 Where to spot